 The problem with anxiety is that most individuals are ignorant of it.
 Some people appear to believe that anxiety is only an excuse to avoid doing things, while others confuse it with tension.

-Generalized anxiety disorder, a terrible mental condition that may take over your life and prevent you from doing simple chores, is not the same as regular stress.
-Aside from destroying your mental health, it may also have a negative influence on your physical health.
+Generalized anxiety disorder, a terrible mental condition that may take over your life and prevent you from doing simple chores, is not the same as chronic stress.
+Aside from destroying your mental health, it may also negatively influence your physical health.
 As a result, anxiety surpasses both pressure and sadness.

-Although anxiety is not a humorous subject, and anybody suffering from it or who feels it is messing with their lives should seek professional treatment, many people use humor to help them cope with their anxiety.
+Although anxiety is not a humorous subject, and anybody suffering from it or who feels it is messing with their lives should seek professional treatment, many people use humor to help them cope.

 There are several anxiety memes that will make us scream out laughing.
-These hilarious anxiety memes are good for those who suffer from anxiety, particularly social anxiety, because they have difficulties connecting with others, and these are meant to reassure them that they are not alone.
+These hilarious anxiety memes are good for those suffering from anxiety, particularly social anxiety, because they struggle to connect with others.
+These are meant to reassure them that they are not alone.

 Humor is a strong uniting component.
 When people laugh together, they naturally form a relationship.
-Consequently, let us use it to make life more enjoyable and help us get through difficult situations.
+Consequently, let us use it to make life more enjoyable and help us overcome difficult situations.